 How wrong can you get it?

 Accepting that glucose is not the body’s only energy source changes everything.
-At least, it changed everything for me and renders a couple of sections in my eBook
+At least, it changed everything for me.

 Why low carb diets don’t suck, probably